CONTINUING EDUCATION FOR TAX & FINANCIAL PROFESSIONALS

 Is Forensic Accounting For You?

-In addition, global forensic accounting market size was valued at $5.13 billion in 2021, and is projected to reach $11.68 billion by 2031, growing at a CAGR of 8.8% from 2022 to 2031, according to Allied Market Research.
+In addition, the global forensic accounting market was valued at roughly $6.3 billion in 2025 and is projected to reach about $9.62 billion by 2030, growing at a CAGR of around 9%, according to the Forensic CPA Society’s overview of the 2026 forensic accounting market (based on research from The Business Research Company).

 If you find yourself drawn to solving mysteries and you have a knack for numbers, forensic accounting may be calling your name.
 Though it can be a challenging field, forensic accountants solve number mysteries and uncover monetary crimes to support the financial integrity of organizations.